Skip to content

 Comparison

-DPO and GRPO share HSDP with blocks wrapping and float32 reductions.
+SFT, DPO, and GRPO share HSDP with blocks wrapping and float32 reductions.
 The table below shows where they differ:

-Aspect DPO GRPO
+Aspect SFT DPO GRPO

-Tensor parallelism Yes No
+Tensor parallelism No Yes No

-Context parallelism No No
+Context parallelism No No No

-Training coordinator torch.distributed Ray actors
+Training coordinator torch.distributed torch.distributed Ray actors

 Choosing Parallelism Settings